topher-lo/PyShopper/README.md

 + Francisco J. R. Ruiz, Susan Athey, David M. Blei.
 SHOPPER: A Probabilistic Model of Consumer Choice with Substitutes and Complements.
 ArXiv 1711.03560.
 2017.

 ## Project Status
-- This mini-project is under active development.
+- This mini-project is under active development
-- This model can be fitted with either MCMC sampling or variational inference.
+- Inference is NOT optimised
-- An example is provided in the Jupyter notebook `example.ipynb`.
+- An example is provided in the Jupyter notebook `example.ipynb`
-- `PyShopper` code has been tested in Colab on a dataset with 5000 observed trips (~15000 observations).
+- `PyShopper` code has been tested on a very limited dataset (2 items, 10 sessions, ~2300 observations)
-- Depending on your RAM, I do not know whether the code is memory efficient enough for a larger dataset.

 ## Background
 The goals of this mini-project were to: